DreamTheater/Backbone.Module/README.md

 [![Build Status][travis-badge]][travis-link]
 [![Dependency Status][gemnasium-badge]][gemnasium-link]

-Utility for definition modules in the global scope.
+The utility which helps you define modules in the global scope.

 **Dependencies:**